Need to know

 2. Termination of tenancy.
 If a tenant commits a substantial breach, the landlord can give the tenant a notice to end the tenancy or make an application to terminate the tenancy.
 For more information, see the Eviction Notice section of this website.

 3. Recovery of property.
-If a tenant doesn’t move out when he or she is supposed to, the landlord can apply for recovery of the premises and compensation from the tenant for staying longer than allowed.
+If a tenant doesn’t move out when they should, the landlord can apply for recovery of the premises and compensation from the tenant for staying longer than allowed.
 For example, if a landlord served the tenant with an eviction notice and the tenant refused to leave (and did not serve an objection notice), the landlord could make application to recover the property.
 This type of remedy will usually allow the landlord to hire a Civil Enforcement Agency to remove the tenant, if the tenant has not left by a certain date.

 4. Damages.
 This means the landlord would ask that the tenant be ordered to pay for financial losses that the landlord incurred because of the tenant’s breach.
 For example, if a tenant caused damage that cost more than the security deposit to fix, the landlord could apply for damages.

 In Alberta, landlords and tenants have different places they can go to make an application.
 Landlords and tenants should seek legal advice if they do not know what to do.
-More information on dispute resolution resources can be found on the Find Help section of this website.
+For more information on dispute resolution resources, refer to the Find Help section of this website.

 Residential Tenancy Dispute Resolution Service

 The Residential Tenancy Dispute Resolution Service offers landlords and tenants an alternative means of resolving serious disputes outside of court.
 This service is designed to be faster, more informal, and less expensive than the courts.
 A tenant or a landlord who has concerns related to an eviction, unpaid rent/utilities, security deposit, damages, repairs, or other common disagreements may use the service.
-To make an application, certain forms must be filled out, filed, and served on the other side.
-The other side then has a chance to respond, and a hearing date will be set.
-The matter will be heard before a Tenancy Dispute Officer who is authorized to make binding decisions on claims up to $50,000.
+To make an application, one must fill out certain forms, file, and serve on the other side.
+The other side then has a chance to respond, and a hearing date is set.
+The matter is before a Tenancy Dispute Officer who has the authority make binding decisions on claims up to $100,000.

-The Provincial Court of Alberta is available for landlords and tenants to apply for a remedy of up to $50,000.
-To make an application in Provincial Court, certain forms must be filled out, filed, and served on the other side.
-The other side then has a chance to respond, and a trial date will be set.
-More information is available on the Provincial Court website.
+The Alberta Court of Justice of Alberta is available for landlords and tenants to apply for a remedy of up to $100,000.
+To make an application in Alberta Court of Justice, one must fill out certain forms, file, and serve on the other side.
+The other side then has a chance to respond, and a trial date is set.
+More information is available on the Alberta Court of Justice Civil website.

-The Court of Queen’s Bench is the higher court in the province of Alberta.
-It is recommended that lawyers represent parties at this level of court.
-While landlords and tenants can use this court for disputes, it more common for these applications to be heard in Provincial Court or the Residential Tenancy Dispute Resolution Service.
+The Court of King’s Bench is the higher court in the province of Alberta.
+Landlords and tenants can use this court for disputes.
+However, it is more common for these applications to be heard in Alberta Court of Justice or the Residential Tenancy Dispute Resolution Service.
+Parties considering the Court of King’s Bench as a dispute resolution process should get legal help.